-I was talking with a former customer of Sales Scripter this week, and she mentioned that they did not need Sales Scripter anymore because “sales scripts are really only something that new salespeople need,” and they let their new salesperson go.
+I was talking with a former customer of Sales Scripter this week.
+She mentioned that they did not need Sales Scripter anymore because “sales scripts are really only something that new salespeople need,” and they let their new salesperson go.
 She mentioned how she and others on the team have 18-plus years of sales experience, so they really don’t need to use a script.

 As she was saying this, I was thinking how much I completely disagreed with what she was saying, but I chose not to get into a philosophical discussion with her and try to change her mind.
 There are so many reasons why I believe she does not see things correctly, but to try to outline those or change her mind during a quick phone conversation would not have led anywhere.